Eigenvalues of the non-backtracking operator detached from the bulk: Introduction

 \subsection{Setting: the SBM in the logarithmic regime}

-Consider a stochastic block model $G(n,p,q)$ with an even number $n$ of vertices and two blocks of equal size $n/2$ and with $p>q$ the two probability parameters: if $i,j$ are vertices in the same block then they are connected with probability $p$, and if they are in different blocks they are connected with probability $q$.
+Consider a stochastic block model $G(n,p,q)$ with an even number $n$ of vertices, two blocks of equal size $n/2$, and {two probability parameters $p,q$}: if $i,j$ are vertices in the same block then they are connected with probability $p$, and if they are in different blocks they are connected with probability $q$.
 We will place ourselves under the regime

-for some constants $C_1,C_2\in (0,1)$.
-The last condition is not a technical condition: it is here to ensure that two outliers appear in the spectrum of the adjacency matrix, which is the most interesting regime for us.
+for some constants $C_1,C_2\in (0,1)$. {The last condition is technical: we will see that it is here to ensure that two separated outliers appear in the spectrum of the adjacency matrix, and are of the same order.
+This assumption is crucial in our perturbation analysis, see Remark \ref{rmk:sparsity} for further discussion.}

-It is known that when $q=p=\omega(\log n/n)$, the $G(n,p,p)$ graph (the Erd\H{o}s-R\'enyi model) is `almost regular' with degree $(n-1)p$.
-In general, it is known that when $p,q=\omega(\log n)/n$ then $G(n,p,q)$ is almost regular with degree see Subsection \ref{sec:degrees} for a proof.
+{It is known (see for example \cite[Chapter 3]{bollobas2001random}) that when $q=p=\omega(\log n/n)$, the $G(n,p,p)$ graph (the Erd\H{o}s-R\'enyi model) is `almost regular' in the sense that all degrees are concentrated around $(n-1)p$.} In general, it can {be shown} that when $p,q=\omega(\log n)/n$ then $G(n,p,q)$ is almost regular with degrees {concentrated around} See Subsection \ref{sec:degrees} for a proof.
 For this reason, we will denote by $\alpha$ the mean degree and by $\beta$ the mean difference degree: